crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

 8. Core reflections:

-    Starting in version 3.0, :code:`\^` and :code:`v` are now allowed for for all disconuities in the model, including the crust, mantle and core.
+    Starting in version 3.0, :code:`\^` and :code:`v` are now allowed for for all discontinuities in the model, including the crust, mantle and core.
     However, because
     ":code:`p` is to :code:`P`" is not the same as